On threefold canonical thresholds: canonical thresholds in

 By Lemma \ref{boundindex} and passing to a subsequence, we may assume that for all $k$, $n_k=n$ and $b_k=b$ for some integers $b$ and $n$.
-In particular, $f_j$ is semi-invariant under the weights $w_i$ for all $i<j$.
-By using the same argument as in Proposition \ref{cAACC} and taking $w^i_j=\frac{1}{n}(r_{i1}, a_id_jn-r_{i1},a_i,n)$, we see the Assumption A holds, and hence the statement follows. \end{proof}
+In particular, $f_j$ is semi-invariant under the weight $w_i$ for all $i<j$ and hence $w_i(f_j)$ is well-defined.